Italy can breach EU deficit limits if it reforms, Renzi says

 Renzi’s comments contrast in tone with the position of Letta, who has said repeatedly that Italy’s budget discipline had ensured it regained international credibility and lowered its borrowing costs.

-However he “categorically” rejected the euro skepticism of the anti-establishment 5-Star Movement, whose leader Beppe Grillo has proposed a referendum on leaving the euro.
+However he “categorically” rejected the euro scepticism of the anti-establishment 5-Star Movement, whose leader Beppe Grillo has proposed a referendum on leaving the euro.

 “Leaving the euro would have decidedly negative repercussions for Italians, it would send interest rates shooting up, it would make it more difficult for companies to work and it would weaken family purchasing power even more,” he said.
 “I‘m open to a discussion but I disagree with it in substance.”